 UK Brokers for Index Funds

 By this point in our guide, you should have a firm idea of the type of index fund that you wish to invest in.
 If so, you now need to find a UK broker that not only lists your chosen fund – but one that meets a range of important requirements.
-For example, your choice of broker needs to be FCA regulated, offers competitive fees, and support your preferred payment method.
+For example, your choice of broker needs to be FCA regulated, offer competitive fees, and support your preferred payment method.

 To help point you in the right direction, below you will find a selection of UK brokers that allow you to invest in index funds in a simple and cost-effective manner.

 With over 12 million investors under its belt, eToro is now one of the most popular brokers in the online space.
 The main attraction for investors that eToro allows you to invest in stocks and ETFs in a truly fee-free manner.
 This is because you will not pay any trading commissions, nor will you be required to pay any ongoing maintenance fees.

 On the contrary, all share and ETF purchases are essentially free.
 The only fee that you need to be aware of is a 0.5% currency conversion charge when depositing funds, and a $5 withdrawal fee.
-In term of its index fund offering, eToro allows you to access over 150+ ETFs.
+In terms of its index fund offering, eToro allows you to access over 150+ ETFs.
 There are ETFs that cover the FTSE 100, Dow Jones, and S&P 500.
 There are also index fund ETFs that track the emerging markets – including the Chinese stock exchange.

 What we also like about eToro is that the platform was designed with newbies in mind.
 You can open an account in minutes, and then invest from just $50 into your chosen ETF.
 Getting money into your trading account is also straightforward, as you can instantly deposit funds with a UK debit/credit card or e-wallet.
 Crucially, eToro is licensed by the FCA.
 The platform is also covered by the FSCS protection scheme.
 This means that a brokerage collapse would protect the first £85,000 that you have invested.